Augusta Webster: Biography

 During her lifetime her writing was acclaimed and she was considered by some the successor to Elizabeth Barrett Browning.
 After her death, however, her reputation quickly declined.
 Since the mid-1990s she has gained increasing critical attention from scholars such as Isobel Armstrong, Angela Leighton, and Christine Sutphin.
-Her best-known poems include three long dramatic monologues spoken by women: A Castaway, Circe, and The Happiest Girl In The World, as well as a posthumously published sonnet-sequence, "Mother and Daughter".
+Her best-known poems include three long dramatic monologues spoken by women: A Castaway, Circe, and The Happiest Girl In The World, as well as a posthumously published Sonnet Sequence, Mother and Daughter, of which her only child, Augusta, is its subject.

-She died on the 5th September 1894 and was buried on the western side of Highgate Cemetery.
+She died on 5 September 1894 and was buried on the western side of Highgate Cemetery.
 Her grave (plot no.8187), which is situated above the cuttings catacombs, has suffered badly from tree roots.